call: 732.758.1800

 White House Commission on Complementary and Alternative Medicine Policy

-The White House Commission on Complementary and Alternative Medicine Policy (WHCCAMP) Final Report was published in March 2002 to address issues related to access and delivery of CAM, priorities for research, and the need for better education of consumers and health care professionals about CAM.
+The White House Commission on Complementary and Alternative Medicine Policy (WHCCAMP) was established in March 2000 to address issues related to access and delivery of CAM, priorities for research, and the need for better education of consumers and health care professionals about CAM.
 The President's Executive Order No. 13147 establishing the Commission states that its primary task is to provide, through the Secretary of Health and Human Services, legislative and administrative recommendations for ensuring that public policy maximizes the potential benefits of CAM therapies to consumers.

 The National Center for Complementary and Alternative Medicine (NCCAM)